nickrttn/web-app-from-scratch/rationale-libraries.md

 - **Portability** A lot of community effort is put into writing modules for frameworks that might not be around in a couple of years, without thinking to abstract the functionality into plain JavaScript modules.
 - **Page load speeds** Adding a framework/library means a defacto increase of asset load times, while potentially blocking the first meaningful paint.

+I think the most important argument here is

+> You learn the framework, not the language

+Learning a single framework might make you a very fast and efficient developer.
+In that one framework.
+It will not help you in the long run.
+If anything, the web has proven it can iterate fast and brutally.
+Frameworks die or never take off and you will be stuck with it.
+It also reduces your ability to reason about the language and its features in general.
+It abstracts hard things away from you.
+Knowing these things will make you a better developer.
+They are also scary, at the start.
+Deal with it.

 ### Sources

 - [1<sup>st</sup> webdesigner](http://1stwebdesigner.com/web-frameworks/)